Skip to content

 Emerging Markets

-• Emerging markets ex China: The macro backdrop is encouraging; growth is supportive, inflation has been falling, and policy has broadly eased.
+• Emerging markets ex China: The macro backdrop looks encouraging; growth has been supportive, inflation has been falling, and policy has broadly eased.
 Earnings expectations are rising rapidly across the region, and we have seen upticks in momentum and breadth.
-A potential floor is in sight for the non-AI exposed segment of the semiconductor market reinforces our bullish outlook.
+A potential floor is in sight for the non-AI exposed segment of the semiconductor market, which reinforces our bullish outlook.

 • China: Macro and corporate fundamentals remain weak.
 In November, Chinese stocks were hit by the technology selloff and slowing retail sales and factory output.